BioinfoSZU/NanoSimFormer/README.md

 docker pull chobits323/nano-sim:latest
 ```

-**For non-Docker users:** You must manually download the pre-trained model files from Zenodo ([https://doi.org/10.5281/zenodo.18942634](https://doi.org/10.5281/zenodo.18942634)) and place them in the `nano_signal_simulator/models/` directory prior to running simulations.
+**Note:** The Docker image already contains all required pre-trained model files.
+If you wish to obtain the model files separately (e.g., for non-Docker usage), you can download them from [Zenodo](https://doi.org/10.5281/zenodo.18942634) and place them in the `nano_signal_simulator/models/` directory.

 -----